hubert123s/zadaniamaturalne/README.md

 ## Capabilities of the console application:
-• adding new questions and saving to file .txt
+• adding new questions and saving as a .txt file

-• reading questions from a file
+• receiving given questions from a separate file

-• scoring points for correct answers
+• counting points for correctly given answers
 ## Tech/framework used
 • Java 17